WondaMegapon/Refightilization/Refightilization/README.md

 Thanks to Fantab and Loke for inspiring this project to exist.

-Thanks to Cebe, Joe, JC, and PurpleKid for helping me test this mod out prior to release.
+Thanks to Cebe, Joe, Kat, and PurpleKid for helping me test this mod out prior to release.

 Thanks to Lux, EnderGrimm and Gaforb for providing tons of feedback to help make this mod better.